lusmoura/lusmoura/README.md

 ### Who am I?

+👩‍💻 Hey there!
+I'm Luísa Moura, a backend Software Engineer.
-I'm Luísa Moura.
-I have a bachelor's degree in computer science from the University of São Paulo (USP), and I currently work as a Software Engineer at Cohere.
-I also worked as a Solutions Engineer and Software Engineer at Meta (former Facebook).
+🎓 I hold a bachelor's degree in computer science from the **University of São Paulo** (USP).
+🚀 Currently, I'm a Software Engineer at **Cohere**, helping to create and deliver amazing language models.
+😎 I previously worked as a Solutions Engineer and Software Engineer at **Meta** (formerly Facebook).

-I love to learn and to develop personal and professional projects.
-Here you can take a look at some of them =D
+🌟 I'm all about continuous learning and love taking on personal and professional projects.
+💻 Check out my GitHub to explore some of the cool things I've been working on!
+🤓 Got questions or want to collaborate?
+Let's connect and make coding magic happen! ✨🤝

 ### Check my social media!